atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 True incel scholars will notice that this is highly divergent from original blackpill theory.

 [^2]: More specifically, Clavicular was invited to a Peter Thiel party.
-Considering he is a teenage boy with both a precisely-engineered resemblance to Handsome Squidward and crippling self-esteem issues, I'm not sure he's on equal footing here.
+Considering he is a teenage boy with both a precisely-engineered resemblance to Handsome Squidward and crippling self-esteem issues, I'm not sure he's on equal footing there.

 **The female looksmaxxer**
 -